 Philadelphia College of Osteopathic Medicine is one of the country’s oldest institutions of osteopathic medicine, with campuses in Philadelphia, Pennsylvania, and Suwanee and Moultrie, Georgia.
 With just under 3,000 students, the College offers 14 highly specialized master’s, doctoral, and certificate programs on the Philly campus.
 PCOM students benefit from a tight-knit and collaborative community, more than 60 student organizations, research opportunities, and more.

 Looking for grad schools in another region of the US?
-Check out these Great Graduate Schools and Programs in the Midwest.
+Check out these Great Graduate Schools and Programs in the Midwest and West.
 Or if you’d rather focus on remote learning, check out these Great Graduate Schools With Fully Online Programs.